New Here? Come on In!

-We all were new, at one time, and we remember what it's like.
-So we've provided the information below, knowing that it's easier to venture into a new place when you know what to expect.
+We all were new, at one time, and we remember what it’s like.
+So we’ve provided the information below, knowing that it’s easier to venture into a new place when you know what to expect.
 If you are new and seeking additional information, please join us in Fellowship Hall for coffee before or after service to meet members of the congregation.
 Additional information about our church is also available at the Welcome Kiosk.

 The “Church of the Presidents”, visited by Lincoln and joined by the Eisenhowers, invites you to visit and/or worship with us in our active and historic church located in downtown Gettysburg.
 Gettysburg Presbyterian Church believes that God calls us to invite people to faith in Jesus Christ, and equip them to grow as His fully devoted followers.
 As disciples we: Study regularly, Pray daily, Witness boldly, Live faithfully, Serve passionately and Worship weekly.
 Click here to learn more about us from our weekly newsletter.

 Gettysburg Presbyterian Church began its work in 1740 in a log structure situated three miles west of town, at the present site known as Black’s Graveyard.
 The congregation moved to the present location in 1842.
 The original building consisted only of a sanctuary.
 During and immediately following the Battle of Gettysburg, the church along with many other public buildings were converted into a temporary hospital.